Meet the team

 Business Office Supervisor

-“Sometimes we need to make the impossible, in order to have the possible.
+“Sometimes we need to make the impossible, to have the possibility.

 This phrase’s what makes sense out of my life.
 Many people told me that my dreams were impossible to become true, but I always had in mind why not?
 With hard work, I did what people told me was impossible.

 With that in mind, Possibilities is what I bring to Seeds of the Future.
 0With the actual environmental, political discussions, it seems impossible to make the global warming situation to change.
 I believe that with hard work, we can make it happen.

 Born in Brazil, Rio de Janeiro, I came to Switzerland with my mom when I was eleven years old.
 With this, I had the opportunity to learn German, French, and English.

 Switzerland is where I could develop my skills as a professional.
 Since I started my professional life, I always felt the need to do something that matters for others, and I’m eager to put my acquired experience and knowledge about the corporate world to support Seeds of the Future to protect the environment and transform poverty into a faraway dream of the past.

 Through SotF, I learned how to reconnect with nature on a profound level, and every day is a learning school for me.
 The contribution is what I do to give back.